-The areas surrounding Heredia like San Rafael, Santa Barbara, San Isidro and San Joaquín de Flores – have become popular places on real estate for both expatriates and the richer Costa Ricans interested in a quite and safe place to raise a family.
+The areas surrounding Heredia like San Rafael, Santa Barbara, San Isidro, and San Joaquín de Flores have become popular places for real estate for both expatriates and richer Costa Ricans interested in a quiet and safe place to raise a family.

-Heredia, is known as an university town, so it has a good student feel to it.
+Heredia is known as a university town, so it has a good student feel to it

 Heredia, a land of Catholic roots with various cantons and districts named after saints, welcomes you with almost perfect weather and quite clean streets and parks.

 It is the third largest city in Costa Rica and the birthplace of former Presidents Alfredo Gonzalez Flores and Nobel Peace Laureate Oscar Arias Sanchez.

 Known for its quiet ways and mountain cabins, Heredia is home to three universities and is the only province with four different access routes to San Jose.

 The Central Park provides a nice, shady place to relax, people-watch and enjoy and enjoy an ice cream during the heat of the day.